domeneshop/certbot-dns-domeneshop/README.rst

 You can also run this in Docker, by building an image using the Dockerfile.
-Then
+The example below is a command for a wildcard sertification.

 .. code-block:: bash